AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-governed-rag-data-products.md

 The architecture has three layers:

 **The retrieval layer** handles unstructured context: documents, policies, runbooks, product documentation.
-It uses a vector store indexed from data products—governed, SLA-backed datasets—rather than open-ended document crawls.
+It uses a vector store indexed from data products, governed, SLA-backed datasets, rather than open-ended document crawls.
 Access policies at the retrieval layer filter returned chunks to those the requesting user is authorized to see.

 **The structured query layer** handles precise, quantitative questions that require SQL: "what was our revenue in Q1?", "how many active users do we have?", "what's the churn rate by region?".
 This layer routes through a semantic layer (dbt Semantic Layer, Snowflake Cortex Analyst, or similar) that generates deterministic SQL using governed metric definitions, not ad-hoc LLM-generated SQL against raw schema.

 **The governance layer** enforces access control at both retrieval paths.
-A user asking about EMEA revenue who only has access to EMEA data gets EMEA metrics—not because the LLM magically knows the constraint, but because the policy check at the retrieval layer filtered the context and the row filter on the warehouse query enforced the regional restriction.
+A user asking about EMEA revenue who only has access to EMEA data gets EMEA metrics, not because the LLM magically knows the constraint, but because the policy check at the retrieval layer filtered the context and the row filter on the warehouse query enforced the regional restriction.

 ---